usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _An Unfinished Rose_, by Troth
+- _Travelling At The Speed Of Time_, by Museum Of No Art
 - _Did You Enjoy Your Time Here...?_, by PremRock
 - _Crack the Skye_, by Mastodon
 - _Sortilège_, by Preservation, Gabe 'Nandez